 to show me what you've done and what you've learned from your experience -- even if that

-experience has been campus activities, internships and summer jobs.
 If you're still in school, you can get that experience, as I've suggested above.
 New grads,

 find that entry-level job doing the grunt work while you learn, prove yourself and work